Here are answers to some common questions we receive about PUG, and ukulele playing in general.

 How do I join Prescott Ukulele Guild?

 To join, please come to our monthly meeting at the Community Room in Prescott Gateway Mall which happens on the first Thursday of each month.
 (Check our Events Calendar Page here.)
 The first visit to PUG is free, so attend a meeting and decide if you want to join.
 If you join, you will be asked to pay the yearly dues, prorated for the balance of the year (annual membership is currently $36) and given our “Aloha” binder with some core songs.
 We’ll also provide our current ukulele book recommendation.
+A list of “core” songs and some music can be downloaded on our Songbook Page.

 What ukuleles do you recommend?